richukuttan/language-detector-trigrams/README.txt

 1. Download the software.

-2. Change the "path" variable of the program in line 7 to point to the path to the software - for example, in Windows, it might be "E:\Programs\LangRecog".
+2. Change the "path" variable of the program in line 7 to point to the path to the software - for example, it might be "/home/username/Downloads" in linux.

 3. Run the program.